ibrahim85/Long-Short-Term-Memory-NNET-Tool/README.md

 Configs
 =======

-TODO:

- * Need to generate results by changing the learning rate
- * Need to generate results by changing the momentum
- * Need to generate results by changing the number of layers to dropout

 ```
 usage: run.py [-h] -i INFILE -o OUTFILE [-lf LOGFILE] [-nl NLAYERS]
               [-ndl NDROPLAYERS] [-ld LAYERDIM [LAYERDIM ...]]